In the Dyson School of Applied Economics and Management .

 - Global Learning study abroad program credits are limited to 15 credits per semester, 30 per academic year.

-- If more than 60 non-Cornell credits have been completed, the Dyson Student Services staff will work with the student to determine which credits best fulfill graduation requirements.
+- If more than 60 non-Cornell credits have been completed, the Dyson Registrar will work with the student to determine which credits best fulfill graduation requirements.

 - CLEP and Massive Open Online Courses (MOOCS) are not eligible for transfer credit.